 All members of our campus community, including visitors, must wear masks at all times, with the following exceptions: students in their individual residence hall rooms; employees in their private offices; or when out of doors and able to maintain at least six feet of physical distance.
 In an effort to protect our Knox community, each employee will be provided two face masks and a face shield.

 We all must practice good hygiene, including handwashing and the use of hand sanitizer.
 All employees will be provided with a small refillable bottle of hand sanitizer.
 Stations to refill hand sanitizer will be placed across the campus.

 We all must take care to monitor whether we are exhibiting symptoms of the virus.
-All students and employees will be asked to record any potential symptoms via a private online platform called HealthCheck360.
-More details about this process will be shared in the coming weeks.
+All students and employees will be asked to record any potential symptoms via the online platform, HealthCheck360.

-Enhanced cleaning and sanitizing practices are already in place at Knox and will be expanded as students, faculty, and staff return to campus.
-Common spaces in academic, administrative, and residential buildings will be thoroughly cleaned and disinfected by trained employees at least once per day.
+Enhanced cleaning and sanitizing practices are in place at Knox.
+Common spaces in academic, administrative, and residential buildings are thoroughly cleaned and disinfected by trained employees at least once per day.
 Campus offices and residence halls will be stocked with proper supplies and instruction on how to keep shared office spaces clean and disinfected.
 Stations to refill hand sanitizer will be placed across the campus.

 Please read the Knox College COVID Cleaning Protocols for more information.